 Also important is that the researchers who conducted this meta-analysis found that very moderate beer consumption was essential to experiencing the health benefits of beer.
 In fact, they suggest just one drink per day for women and two for men is the maximum.
-Based on those measures, learn what they found about possible health benefits from beer—also don't miss The 10 Best American Cities for Beer, According to New Data.
+Based on those measures, learn what they found about possible health benefits from beer—also don't miss These Are the 25 Worst Beers in the World.

 Moderate beer drinking may protect you against cardiovascular disease.

 The researchers state that five of six studies they selected for review identified "a protective effect of moderate alcohol drinking on cardiovascular disease."
 This was true for individuals who regularly drank up to 13.5 ounces of beer per week when compared to abstainers and occasional drinkers.

 Beer may help to prevent diabetes in men.

 The researchers state: "Men abstainers had a significantly higher risk of developing abnormal glucose regulation … than occasional beer drinkers, suggesting occasional beer consumption may be protective [against diabetes] in men."